digitalsadhu/google-analytics-cordova-ios/README.md

 Credit:
 ---------------------
-This is a fork with extremely minor changes of this repo: https://github.com/jelled/google-analytics-cordova-ios
+This is a fork with extremely minor changes of this repo: https://github.com/jelled/google-analytics-cordova-ios Full credit goes there.